 Table of content

-Is a Margin Pledge Necessary?
+Is a Pledge Shares Necessary?

 To invest in the stock market, you need adequate capital.
 But what if the funds you have in your trading account are inadequate to purchase the stock of your preferred company?
 Here’s where Margin Trading Facility (MTF) comes into the picture.
 It is a unique feature that many stockbrokers offer.
 It allows you to purchase stocks even when your trading account has insufficient funds.